 There are several accepted methods for masking.
-This manual will not promote one over another, however, to use the masking function on the AVANT A2D Audiometer, follow the steps below.
+This manual will not promote one over another, however, to use the masking function on the AVANT Audiometer, follow the steps below.

-- 1. Click the Masking button.
-The red light will appear indicating that the masking is on. - Use your mouse to adjust the Masking Level slider shown on the left to the appropriate level based on your preferred method of masking.
+Use your mouse to adjust the Masking Level slider shown on the left to the appropriate level based on your preferred method of masking.